top of page

 Hey, you.
 My name is Jey Youngberg, and I admire your grit.

-I grew up in the rust belt but have called the PNW home for almost a decade.
-I'm currently a Professional Counselor Associate R6529 in the state of Oregon, based in the Portland area, under the supervision of K Hixson C2118 PhD LPC & Lesley Burke LPC ATR C2683.
-I also receive ongoing training for IHRP (Integrative Harm Reduction Therapy) from Dr. Andrew Tatarsky.
+I grew up in the Rust Belt but have called the PNW home for over a decade.
+I'm a Licensed Professional Counselor C8711 in Oregon, based in the Portland area.
+My studies include receiving training for IHRP (Integrative Harm Reduction Therapy) from Dr. Andrew Tatarsky, director of clinical programming at Freedom Institute/Silver Hill Hospital in NYC.

 I hold a BFA from SCAD.
-Having an artistic background, I believe this has helped me cultivate a unique view of psychotherapy.
+My artistic background has helped me cultivate a unique view of psychotherapy.
 As a designer, I help co-create environments for my clients by incorporating user-friendly design.
-Today as a therapist, I also help achieve these same principles by helping my clients navigate cultivating their own inner processes to be more user-friendly and truer to their own unique sense of self and identity.
+Today, as a therapist, I also help achieve these same principles by helping my clients navigate cultivating their inner processes to be more user-friendly and accurate to their unique sense of self and identity.

-I completed a year-long clinical internship at Sound Community Mental Health in Seattle, WA then spent the remainder of 2020 as a therapeutic housing program clinician in Portland, OR for a non-profit specializing in CSEC (commercially sexually exploited children).
+I completed a year-long clinical internship at Sound Community Mental Health in Seattle, WA, then spent the remainder of 2020 as a therapeutic housing program clinician in Portland, OR, for a non-profit specializing in CSEC (commercially sexually exploited children).
 My work experiences center on working with adult and teen clients.
-Special areas of focus include trauma, harm reduction addiction focus that considers how the intersections of trauma, diversity, and attachment theory impact the recovery process, narcissistic abuse, spiritual abuse, and childhood sexual abuse.
+Particular areas of focus include the intersection of neurodivergence and trauma, harm reduction addiction focus that considers how the intersections of trauma, diversity, and attachment theory impact the recovery process, recovery from coercive control, spiritual/religious abuse, and childhood sexual abuse.

-When I'm not being therapisty I love to play in nature (particularly water & trees) and spend time with my loved ones and chosen family.
-Some of my favorite things include Adventure Time (CN), A24, puzzles, architectural tours and Nu metal.
+When I'm not being therapisty I love to play in nature (particularly water & trees) and spend time with my chosen family.
+I have two cats (Cheeto and Big Boii) who will join in sessions sometimes.
+Some of my favorite things include Adventure Time (CN), A24, puzzles, architectural tours, lifting and Nu Metal.

 In the Weeds